Community Detection on Block Models with Geometric Kernels: Analysis of Algorithm

-\begin{proof}[Proof of Theorem \ref{thm:exact_recovery}] To prove the correctness of Algorithm \ref{alg:refine}, a natural way to proceed is to show that the probability of error that the algorithm makes in assigning the community to a single node is $o(\frac{1}{n})$ and then use a union bound.
+Let $\tbsigma$ be the output from Line~\ref{line:after_prop} of Algorithm~\ref{alg:full}.
+To prove the correctness of the refinement phase, a natural way to proceed is to show that the probability of error that the algorithm makes in assigning the community to a single node is $o(\frac{1}{n})$ and then use a union bound.
 However, since there are a random (Poisson) number of nodes and the statistics $g(u,\hat{\bsigma})$ are dependent we use an alternate procedure that is detailed in \cite{gaudio2024exact}.

-For this fix a $c>\lambda$ and let $\cE_0 = \{|V|<cn\}$.
-Since $|V| = N\sim \text{Poi}(\lambda n)$, using the Chernoff bound from Lemma \ref{lem:conc_poisson} we have that
+For this fix a $c>\la$ and let $\cG_0 = \{|V|<cn\}$.
+Since $|V|\sim \text{Poi}(\la n)$, using the Chernoff bound from Lemma~\ref{lem:conc_poisson} we have that